E01N/Styled-by-Saoirse/README.md

 ## Further Comments

-I made a huge mistake by not labeling my commit changes.
-I had not taken into account how important these comments are and have learned a valuable lesson going forward to properly document changes made to my code as I progress through a project.
-In a way I am glad that this happened as I was annoyed at myself for making this mistake but this is how I will learn and progress further in my career as a developer.
+I made a grave error by not labeling my commit changes.
+I had not taken into account how essential these comments are to a project.
+However, I have learned a valuable lesson here, and going forward i will properly document any changes I make to my code in future projects.
+As it was too late to rectify this error, rather than dwell on the negative, I have decided to take this as a possitive learning oppertuinity that i will take with me as I continue grow as a developer.